NidhitheCoder/learn-angular-js/README.md

 - Additional content brought into the web page without the need to refresh.

 ## MVC Architecture

 - MVC(Model, View, Control) architecture.

 ### Model

 - The model means the data that we are using in the application.(JSON data, database data, etc..)

 ### View

 - The View is used to display content & data to a user in a browser.
 - View is a kind of html templates which represents certain view or state in your applications.
 - Use expressions to insert data into views `<html tag>{{data}}</html tag>`.

 ### Controller

 - The controller means the functionality of our views.
 - Controller performs the interactions between our models and our views.
 - Different controller for different areas in our applications.

 ### Directives in angular js

 - Directives are classes that add additional behavior to elements in your angular applications.
 - Mainly there are 3 types of build in directives in angular,

   1. Components directives

      - It is used with a template.
 This type of directive is the most common directive type.

   2. Attribute directives

      - Attribute directive helps to change the appearance or behavior of an element, component, or another directive.

   3. Structural directives
      - Structural directives helps to change the DOM layout by adding and removing DOM elements.

 ### Filters in angular js

 - Filters Essentially just change the display of how we output data to the user.
   That could be the order of the data, prefix the data or output data into a particular format.

+## Angular directives

+1. ng-include

+- ng-include helps to organize our html code.
+- ng-include can bring html from another file and then just jump it into current view.
+- ng-include helps to break big html codes into logical pieces.
+- ng-include helps to avoid repeating codes.